WillisMorgan/terraform-nag/README.md

 The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc. -HashiCorp

 ## USAGE
-To Show Samples of my Work with multiple cloud providers using Terraform such as Microsoft's AZURE and Amazon's AWS.
+To Show Samples of my Work with multiple cloud providers using Terraform such as Azure(Microsoft), AWS(Amazon Web Services), GCP(Google), etc.

 ##